Nominal Weight of Panel

 Panel Size and Thickness

 Panels can be manufactured to a maximum width of 1500mm and generally a length of 3500mm (however longer panels may be manufactured by special request).
 Standard product range can be manufactured from 2.5mm thick upwards.
+All FybaTex panels are manufactured within a dimensional and thickness tolerance.
+Please contact the factory for particular details.

 Products can be manufactured to different degree of fire resistance: